fbpx

 If your soil is on the sandy side, amend with some additional organic matter like homemade compost to improve conditions.
 The better the soil you start with, the better your lettuce head will grow.

-Seedling of iceberg lettuce plant going into garden
+seedling of iceberg lettuce plant going into garden

 How to care for iceberg lettuce